 Tips to Create Strong Passwords

-- Length.
-Make your passwords long with eight or more characters.
+- Length: Make your passwords long with twelve or more characters.

-- Complexity.
-Include letters, punctuation, symbols, and numbers.
+- Complexity: Include letters, punctuation, symbols, and numbers.
+Combine upper and lower case.
 Use the entire keyboard, not just the letters and characters you use or see most often.
 The greater the variety of characters in your password, the better.
 However, password hacking software automatically checks for common letter-to-symbol conversions, such as changing “and” to “&” or “to” to “2.”